12 Customizing Graphs

 You can UNDO customizations made in the Plot Details dialog box.
 Click OK to close Plot Details and choose Edit: Undo Modify Page or press CTRL + Z.

-Prevent text and label objects from scaling when resizing layer, by going to the Display tab of Plot Details (at the Layer level) and setting Fixed Factor to 1.
+Prevent text and label objects from scaling when resizing layer, by going to the Size tab of Plot Details (at the Layer level) and setting Fixed Factor to 1.

 Customizing Grouped Plots